History of LT Shopping Center

 What does the “LT” stand for?
-Because Project LT is the cornerstone of the entire portfolio, it is the lithos timios, or as translated from the Greek, “precious cornerstone”.
+Because the LT Shopping Center is the cornerstone of the entire portfolio, it is the lithos timios, or as translated from the Greek, “precious cornerstone”.

 Before acquisition, this corner was a Chevron gas station with an adjacent mechanic and tire shop.
 It had been a staple in Mountain Brook for some forty plus years, but it had become dilapidated and was not to the HABU (“highest and best use”) for the location.